PKim59/ACIT2420_As3P1/Assignment3_part1.md

 }
 ```

-8. Now, we need to link the file so that it can be activated.
+8. Now, we need to create a symbolic link to the file so that it can be activated.
 Do this by entering the following command:

 ```
 sudo ln -s /etc/nginx/sites-available/my-site.conf /etc/nginx/sites-enabled
 ```

-9. Now that it is enabled, we need to ensure that the default command does not get in the way.
+9. Now that it is linked, we need to ensure that the default setting does not get in the way by unlinking the default settings.
 Enter the following command:

 ```
 sudo unlink /etc/nginx/sites-enabled/default
 ```

-10. Now that it is removed, we can test our configurations to ensure there are no issues.
+10. Now that the link to the default settings is removed, we can test our nginx configuration file to ensure there are no issues.
 Enter the following command to check:

 ```
 sudo nginx -t